hackerhouse-opensource/OffensiveLua/README.md

 # Offensive Lua

-Offensive Lua is a collection of offensive security scripts for performing offensive security tasks under Lua.
-You can test with "luajit.exe binrun.lua".
-These scripts run with Lua and FFI under Microsoft Windows to perform common operations such as:
+Offensive Lua is a collection of offensive security scripts written in Lua with FFI.
+The scripts run with LuaJIT (v2.0.5) on Microsoft Windows to perform common tasks.

 - Run an EXE
 - Bypass UAC
-- Exploit File or Registry
+- File, Networking or Registry
-- Common Tasks
+- Common Tasks (e.g. bind a shell)

-Lua is a lesser used but useful post-exploitation scripting language, this repository contains common actions that you may wish to achieve using Lua w/FFI on Windows hosts.
+Lua is a lesser used but very useful choice for post-exploitation scripting language for numerous reasons, it's bytecode interpreted via a virtual machine, supports JIT to native, this repository contains common actions that you may wish to achieve using Lua w/FFI on Windows.

 |            Filename            | Description                                         |
 | :----------------------------: | :-------------------------------------------------- |